ibm-cloud-docs/databases-for-postgresql/administering.md

 You have to set the admin password before you can use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management panel for your service.
 Open the _Settings_ tab, and use the _Change Password_ panel to set a new admin password.

-You can also set the admin user password using the API.
+You can also set the admin user password through the API.
 Send a `PATCH` request to the `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin` endpoint.

 ```
 curl -X PATCH "https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin" \